alewin/koci-blog/content/posts/2020-11-28-google-ux-playbooks-tips/index.md

 - [🧲 Lead Gen](https://github.com/alewin/google-ux-playbooks/blob/main/playbooks/leadgen.pdf)
 - [📰 News and content](https://github.com/alewin/google-ux-playbooks/blob/main/playbooks/news.pdf)

-I will not analyze them individually because they are well done with numerous explanatory slides, but I will try to make a general summary.
+I will not analyze them individually since they are well done with numerous explanatory slides, but I will try to make a general summary.

 ---